 Can I get Virgin Media in my area?

-Virgin Media’s fibre optic broadband network currently covers just over half of UK properties and is growing all the time.
-Our availability checker will tell you whether you can receive Virgin Media broadband in your area.
+Virgin Media’s fibre optic network currently covers just over half of UK properties and is growing all the time.
+Our availability checker will tell you whether you can receive Virgin Media in your area.

-Virgin Media checker
+Virgin Media coverage checker

 To find out if you can get Virgin Media where you are, type your postcode into our checker below.